-Manufacturing Production Activity Begins to Echo 2019 TrendsManufacturing Intelligence, COVID-19 (Coronavirus) Resource Center, Big Data, Cloud ERP Manufacturing, Cloud ERP Technology
+Manufacturing Production Activity Begins to Echo 2019 TrendsManufacturing Intelligence, COVID-19 (Coronavirus), Big Data, Cloud ERP Manufacturing, Cloud ERP Technology

 While some regions around the world continue to see surges in coronavirus cases, including the U.S. and Mexico, the global manufacturing community has largely remained insulated from these spikes, with trends in activity now more closely resembling those seen in 2019.
 However, the levels of production within some individual countries are not as immune.